LorenzoPatrone/OpenCrawler_ARPG/README.md

 ## 🤝 Contributions

-Thank you for your interest in this project!
-This is a personal learning initiative, and I am not currently accepting general contributions or feature requests.
+Thank you for your interest in this project! <br/>
+This is a personal learning initiative, and I am not currently accepting general contributions or feature requests. <br/>
 However, if you discover a security vulnerability, I encourage you to report it responsibly.
-Please refer to the [SECURITY](SECURITY) Policy for detailed instructions.
+Refer to the [SECURITY](SECURITY) Policy for detailed instructions. <br/>

 ---